ddiyas/Autonomous-Object-Detecting-Rover/README.md

 * Motor driver + motors + wheels

 ## Future Improvements
 I'd like to experiment with creating a self-mapping or self-navigating rovers in the future.
+I think it would be really cool if I could use the ultrasonic sensor to create a very rough map of the room based on the distance the rover is from obstacles.
+I could then perhaps create some kind of ML model to determine where in the map the rover currently is based upon on the distance away it is from obstacles.
+I could also do something like this with images.